kragen/derctuo/markdown/datasheets.md

 * radiolibrary.ru: provides lots of information in HTML, in Russian, but no datasheet
-* datasheetq.com: iframe "contentpdf" on "DOWNLOAD" link redirects to home page.
+* datasheetq.com: iframe “contentpdf” on “DOWNLOAD” link redirects to home page.
 [A1286, for example][2].
 * web-bcs.com: refreshes to page with no PDF; [A1286, for example][3].
-* datasheet.es: not only no PDF link, but malicious SEO alt text ("Foobar3103 arduino") on links to PNGs that have *had all the text removed*.
-"PDF descargar" link with "download.php?id=foobar" points to HTML page containing only malicious cloaking JavaScript redirecting you to the HTML page.
+* datasheet.es: not only no PDF link, but malicious SEO alt text (“Foobar3103 arduino”) on links to PNGs that have *had all the text removed*.
+“PDF descargar” link with “download.php?id=foobar” points to HTML page containing only malicious cloaking JavaScript redirecting you to the HTML page.
 [CXA1498S, for example][8].
 Does have text ripped from the PDF in HTML, though.
 * datasheet26.com: same as datasheet.es, but in Russian.
 [BP2812, for
   example][19].
-* datasheetcatalog.com: no PDF link; link labeled "Download *Foobar3103 pdf datasheet* from FOOCORP" is JS, linking to an URL ending in ".pdf", but that page is HTML and just links you back to the original page and similar ones.
+* datasheetcatalog.com: no PDF link; link labeled “Download *Foobar3103 pdf datasheet* from FOOCORP” is JS, linking to an URL ending in “.pdf”, but that page is HTML and just links you back to the original page and similar ones.
 [CXA1498S, for example][9].
 * y-ic.com: generates PDFs with no actual information about the chip, containing only advertisements.
 [BP2812, for example][17].
-* transistordata.com: PDF pages are 404; also has hits for things it doesn't have datasheets for
+* transistordata.com: PDF pages are 404; also has hits for things it doesn’t have datasheets for
 * assets.nexperia.com: 403 Forbidden for wget
 * worldwayelec.com: generates fake datasheet PDFs containing only ads, has no actual information on parts; [AVC479, for example][25].
-* alldatasheet.es/alldatasheet.com: previously quite difficult: PDF with application/octet-stream content-type and .html URL ending, accessible via form POST of "[ Download ]" button, on page accessible via "Download" link to URL of form `https://pdf1.alldatasheet.es/datasheet-pdf/download/35940/ROHM/BA3126N.html`, in a locked filing cabinet with a sign saying "Beware of the jaguar"; [BA3126N, for example][5], or [TL2842BP][13].
+* alldatasheet.es/alldatasheet.com: previously quite difficult: PDF with application/octet-stream content-type and .html URL ending, accessible via form POST of “[ Download ]” button, on page accessible via “Download” link to URL of form `https://pdf1.alldatasheet.es/datasheet-pdf/download/35940/ROHM/BA3126N.html`, in a locked filing cabinet with a sign saying “Beware of the jaguar”; [BA3126N, for example][5], or [TL2842BP][13].
 Was a last resort.
-  Now the button says "[ If You Want to View Datasheet, Click To Here !! ]" instead, but doesn't work.
+  Now the button says “[ If You Want to View Datasheet, Click To Here !! ]” instead, but doesn’t work.
 * ic-components.com: generates fake datasheet PDFs containing only ads; [AS12W-K][31], for example.